HaranRoga/DSA/readme.txt

-This folder will contain POTD and thir solution according to subjects
+This folder will contain POTD and their solution according to subjects
 - Arrays
 - Search and sort
 - Hash
+- Graphs